-"For us (Northwestern) to win the football game, we're going to have to control the ball," said McKinstrey.
+"For us Northwestern to win the football game, we're going to have to control the ball," said McKinstrey.
 "That means we'll have to establish our running game and keep the ball from their (Jewell's) explosive offense."

 Jewell head coach Vic Wallace had the same thoughts about the Cardinals.
 "We're going to have to move the ball on them.
-They're a very high-powered outfit that can score a lot of points, so we'll have to be able to move the ball effectively when we have the said McKinstrey.
-"But they mix up their passing coverages very well and they don't
+They're a very high-powered outfit that can score a lot of points, so we'll have to be able to move the ball effectively when we have the chance."